 - avoid exercise when you are hungry, unwell, have high blood glucose levels, ketones in your blood or urine, or a high temperature.

 When exercising during pregnancy, STOP and seek medical advice if you experience chest pain, dizziness, back or pelvic pain, calf pain or sudden swelling of ankles, hands or face, contractions or vaginal bleeding or a decrease in fetal movements.

 If you are already physically active, discuss your current activities with your GP or other health professionals.
 In many cases, you may be able to continue your activities as long as it is comfortable to do so.
 During pregnancy avoid activities that involve lying flat or increase the risk of falling, as well as contact or extreme sports.

 Blood glucose levels

 Remember that you will need to consider the effect of physical activity on your blood glucose levels.
-Exercise generally lowers blood glucose levels, so if you are taking insulin you may need to make adjustments to your dose or insulin pump rate.
+Exercise generally lowers blood glucose levels, so you may need to make adjustments to your insulin dose or insulin pump rate.
 It is important to discuss physical activity with your health professionals.